Renewables for Households: Heat Pumps (Sold out)

 Meet your tutor

-Alan is a Charted Energy Engineer and lecturer on our postgraduate courses here at CAT.
+Alan is a Chartered Energy Engineer and lecturer on our postgraduate courses here at CAT.
 His research ranges from numerical modelling of sustainable energy systems and resources in Europe, to developing international sustainable energy policy and strategy in post-conflict/post-disaster areas of South East Asia.

 Searching Availability...